New Vrindaban: History

-According to ISKCON News, on 4 July 1983 Vedavyasa Priya Swami installed the statue of Sri Nathji at the RVC Temple.
+According to ISKCON News, on July 4, 1983 Vedavyasa Priya Swami installed the statue of Sri Nathji at the RVC Temple.
 Conversely, according to Gargarishi Das, the deity was not installed by Vedavyasa Priya, but was installed instead by Kirtanananda Swami.

 In October, 1986, a census report showed 377 adults living at the community.

 On March 16, 1987, during their annual meeting at Mayapur, India, the ISKCON Governing Body Commission expelled Kirtanananda from the society for "moral and theological deviations."
 The community of New Vrindaban was expelled from ISKCON a year later.
 After Kirtanananda Swami left New Vrindaban, and new leadership stabilized, the community was readmitted to ISKCON in 1998.

-The Pittsburgh Tribune-Review reported in 2006 the population stood at about 100.
-However, this number only indicated how many people were members listed in the community directory rather than official census numbers.
+Culture

+New Vrindaban is named for the Indian city of Vrindavan.